← Back to overview

 11392 Illustration alt

-Vibrating eardrum
+Vibrating Drumskin

 Membrane sound pattern: freeze the vibration.
 Set the membrane vibrating and play with the frequency of the strobe light.
 If the flash frequency of the…